CALDISS-AAU/sdsphd20/content/sessions/_index.md

 ### Supervised Machine Learning II: Prediction and Classification (and how to use it in your research)

 **Hands-on Tutorial in Supervised Machine Learning** [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CALDISS-AAU/sdsphd20/blob/master/notebooks/tue24/SDSPhD20_Supervised-ML-tutorial.ipynb#&offline=true&sandboxMode=true)

+### Portfolio work: Unsupervised and supervised machine learning

+For portfolio work today, we are focusing on unsupervised and supervised machine learning.

+Link to portfolio notebook: [Portfolio assignments](https://colab.research.google.com/github/CALDISS-AAU/sdsphd20/blob/master/notebooks/portfolio/sdsphd20_portfolio-assignments.ipynb#&offline=true&sandboxMode=true)

+*Remember to click "Copy to Drive" to create your own copy to work with!*

+**Requirement for Tuesday**: Work on solutions for *either* "unsupervised machine learning with penguins" or "clustering" *and* "supervised machine learning with penguins".